The Importance of Creating a Slick User Interface

 A good user interface (UI) is what leads to good user experience (UX).
 Software lives or dies depending on its ease of use.
 People will choose a less powerful tool if it’s faster and simpler.
 A lot of software companies are too familiar with their products and can lose the ability to judge their user interface from the perspective of a new user.
 First, let’s go over what the benefits of a good UX design actually are.
 What can one of South Africa’s leading professional UX designers bring to your project?

 A sleek design: why bother with upgrading user interface?

 It can be tempting to go with the bare essentials for your software, in order to save money and maximize profits.
-However, a strong user interface is a necessary and worthwhile investment.
+However, it is a necessary and worthwhile investment.
 You’ll see strong, immediate benefits, like the following:

 People are more likely to regard your business highly and recommend you if your user interface is friendly.
 When people struggle to use a program or navigate a website, they’ll vent those frustrations to everyone who will listen.
-And once you’ve gained a reputation for having a user interface that’s difficult to navigate, it can be incredibly difficult to shake off the notion of a bad experience.
+And after that scenario happens, it can be incredibly difficult to shake off the notion of a bad experience.

 Increased conversion rate

-If your user interface is easy to navigate, comfortable and polished, you’ll see an increased conversion rate.
+If your interface is easy to navigate, comfortable and polished, you’ll see an increased conversion rate.
 You’ll continue to see the benefit to conversion rates long after your interface has been optimized.

 Complaints and questions require staff and money to make sure your customer service department is handling all the queries that come in.
 A convoluted or unhelpful user interface is a common source of complaints and questions.
-With a well-designed user interface, you’ll see a dramatic drop in reported issues, freeing up your business’s time and resources for other projects.
+With a well-designed one, you’ll see a dramatic drop in reported issues, freeing up your business’s time and resources for other projects.

 The best user interface is going to depend on the software you’re creating.
 There is no one template that will fit all projects.
 However, the basic UI design principles remain the same.